-The walks of Inis Oirr / Inisheer are leisurely and typically planned to last from one up to three hours depending on your sense of adventure.
+The walks of Inis Oirr / Inisheer are leisurely.
+They are typically planned to last from one up to three hours, depending on your sense of adventure.
 These walks are mainly through beautifully limestone walled boreens and coastal trails.

 An island walk will open up an inspiring limestone landscape, a perfect white sand beach, a rich tapestry of island life and wonderful sights towards the mainland and the neighboring Aran Islands that break a vast horizon.
 You will also be afforded that wonderful joy of the walker who gently goes into nature – habitats of wild sea and island birds, abundant seashores, rich flora and fauna and meadows of wild grass and exotic flowers.

 – 8km and 13km looped walks/hiking trails have been developed with Discover Ireland

 – Guided walks of the island are also available, from Cleas Teo

 – Awarded Golden Mile Award of Galway from Formna Village to the Lighthouse

 Cleas organise guided walks throughout the year!
 Large and small groups are catered for.
 These walks, guided by islanders with in-depth local knowledge are considered by many to be “the highlight of the Inis Oírr visit.”
 See: www.cleas-teoranta.com firstname.lastname@example.org +353 (0)99 75979

 Cycling on Inis Oirr